Links on SoundGuys may earn us a commission. Learn more.

 What you should know about the best wireless headphones

-What is active noise cancelling and how does it work?
-You can dive deeper if you’re really curious to learn the science behind it, but if you don’t feel like dusting off your old textbook and want the TL;DR version, here it is.
+You can dive deeper if you’re really curious to learn the science behind active noise canceling, but if you don’t feel like dusting off your old textbook and want the TL;DR version, here it is.

 Tiny microphones built into the headphones pick up what’s going on around you and then play the opposite sound wave into your ear along with your music.
-Because the sound wave that’s produced by the headphones is basically the exact opposite of the one that’s outside of the headphones, it cancels out.
+Because the sound wave produced by the headphones is basically the exact opposite of the one that’s outside of the headphones, it cancels out.
 Leaving you with just the sound of your blissful music.
 See?
 That wasn’t so bad.
 Science can be cool.

 Even if your phone doesn’t currently support it, you should still get headphones that support these codecs anyway.
-Android 8.0 brings support for these wireless standards to lots of phones in the near future and assuming your headphones last longer than your smartphone does: your headphones will only sound better as the tech in your phone catches up.
+Android 8.0 brings support for these wireless standards to lots of phones in the near future, and assuming your headphones last longer than your smartphone does: your headphones will only sound better as the tech in your phone catches up.

 How we choose the best wireless headphones